This list is updated frequently to reflect that latest information.

 Here are places you can go for a free COVID-19 test without a doctor’s order.
 If you have medical insurance, you can also call your doctor to find out which hospital testing sites are eligible to you.
 You do not need to have symptoms to get tested.
 If you are experiencing severe symptoms, call a doctor, go to an emergency care facility or call 911.

-Drive-up testing sites
+Free community testing sites

 Milwaukee Health Department